lsst-sqre/gafaelfawr/docs/user-guide/prerequisites.rst

 Redis is also required for storage, but the Gafaelfawr Helm chart will configure and deploy a private Redis server for this purpose.
 However, you will need to configure persistent storage for that Redis server for any non-test deployment, which means that the Kubernetes cluster must provide persistent storage.

-Gafaelfawr requires use of Vault_ to store secrets and `Vault Secrets Operator`_ to materialize those secrets as Kubernetes secrets.
+Gafaelfawr requires Vault_ to store secrets and `Vault Secrets Operator`_ to materialize those secrets as Kubernetes secrets.

 .. _client-ips: